lifewatch/elab-documentation/docs/web-service-description.md

 ## Geographical services - Total biological valuation:
 ### Terrestrial Biological Valuation (v22)
-Returns the terrestrial biological value of a location in the Flemish Region, based on Latitude and Longitude in the uploaded data file and the Biological Valuation Map (version22).
+Returns the terrestrial biological value of a location in the Flemish Region, based on Latitude and Longitude in the uploaded data file and the Biological Valuation Map (version 22).
 The Biological Valuation Map is a uniform field-driven survey of the land cover and vegetation in the Flemish Region.

 ### Marine Biological Valuation Map for the Belgian Part of the North Sea
 Returns the total marine biological value of a location in the Belgian Continental Shelf, based on Latitude and Longitude in the uploaded data file and the Biological Valuation Map for the Belgian Continental Shelf (BWZee) produced in 2007.